httpwg/http-extensions/draft-ietf-httpbis-variants.md

 This specification introduces the HTTP Variants response header field ({{variants}}) to enumerate the available variant representations on the origin server, to provide clients and caches with enough information to properly satisfy requests -- either by selecting a response from cache or by forwarding the request towards the origin -- by following the algorithm defined in {{cache}}.

 Its companion Variant-Key response header field ({{variant-key}}) indicates the applicable key(s) that the response is associated with, so that it can be reliably reused in the future.
+Effectively, it allows the specification of a request header field to define how it affects the secondary cache key.

 When this specification is in use, the example above might become:

 ~~~ example
 GET /foo HTTP/1.1